avinash4720/Pruning-Evaluation-of-ResNet-18-34-and-50-using-Pytorch-and-Tensorflow/README.md

 # HPML_project - Pruning Evaluation using Pytorch and Tensorflow
 ## About
-The Goal of the project is to determine, which Framework will yield good results on inference models with smaller size
+The Goal of the project is to determine, which Framework will yield good results on inference models with smaller size.
+We Perform pruning to extract the inference model with smallest size using frameworks Pytorch, Tensorflow, Caffe

 ## Execution